 H4.
-Percentage of 2012 graduates who borrowed through loan programs:
+Percentage of 2013 graduates who borrowed through loan programs1:

-Provide the percentage of the class who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans 39% that were certified by your institution, etc.; exclude parent loans).
-Include both Federal Direct 3970 Student Loans and Federal Family Education Loans.
+Provide the percentage of the class1 who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
+Include both Federal Direct Student Loans and Federal Family Education Loans.

 H4a.
-Percentage of 2012 graduates who borrowed through federal loan programs:
+Percentage of 2013 graduates who borrowed through federal loan programs1:

-Provide the percentage of the class who borrowed at any time through federal loan programs- Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct 2007 Student Loans and Federal Family Education Loans.
-Exclude all institutional, state, private 39% alternative loans and parent loans.
+Provide the percentage of the class who borrowed at any time through federal loan programs-Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+Exclude all institutional, state, private alternative loans and parent loans.

 H5.
-Average per-borrower cumulative indebtedness:
+Average per-borrower cumulative indebtedness1: